hamzak-27/curestock-app/RENDER_DEPLOYMENT.md

 ## Logs

 Check logs in the Render dashboard under the "Logs" tab to diagnose any issues with the application or database.
+Look for these specific issues:

+- `DATABASE_URL not found in environment variables` - Database connection not configured
+- `Error running migrations` - Migration issues
+- `relation "myapp_call" does not exist` - Tables not created properly